wazeerc/wazeerc.github.io/src/content/blog/markdown-style-guide.md

 ---
-title: 'Markdown Style Guide'
+title: Markdown Style Guide
+description: >-
-description: 'Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.'
+  Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.
-pubDate: 'Jun 19 2024'
+pubDate: Jun 19 2024
-heroImage: '/blog-placeholder-1.jpg'
+heroImage: /blog-placeholder-1.jpg
 ---

 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.

-## Headings
+# Headings

-The following HTML `<h1>`—`<h6>` elements represent six levels of section headings. `<h1>` is the highest section level while `<h6>` is the lowest.
+The following HTML `<h1>`--`<h6>` elements represent six levels of section headings. `<h1>` is the highest section level while `<h6>` is the lowest.

 # H1